chrisjsewell/ipypublish/docs/source/sphinx_ext_notebook.rst

     ipysphinx_input_prompt        "[{count}]:"                format of input prompts
     ipysphinx_output_prompt       "[{count}]:"                format of output prompts
-    ipysphinx_input_toggle        False                       add a button at the right side of input cells, to toggle show/hide ipysphinx_preconverters       {}                          a mapping of additional file extensions to preconversion functions
+    ipysphinx_input_toggle        False                       add a button at the right side of input cells, to toggle show/hide ipysphinx_output_toggle       False                       add a button at the right side of output cells, to toggle show/hide ipysphinx_preconverters       {}                          a mapping of additional file extensions to preconversion functions
     ============================= =========================== ===================================================================